Why carry an IDP while driving in Bangladesh?

 - Take Panti Bazar Rd to your destination.

+The physical copy of your International Driving Permit in Bangladesh will be sent to the address and country zip code you provided.
 Delays can happen regarding a shipment; that is what it is better to apply for an IDP ahead of the time you are supposed to travel to Bangladesh.

+The Cox’s Bazar is considered to be the world’s longest unbroken beach with a stretch of over 120 kilometers.
 It is one of the most popular tourist destinations in Bangladesh as it offers a relaxing view and atmosphere for tourists.
 Another thing that attracts tourists to explore this beach is its golden sand.
 It is a perfect place to stay after a long drive touring around the country.

+Sunbathing, swimming, or even simply taking a stroll on the beach will give you a relaxing atmosphere.
 Surfing waves can also be experienced on the beach.
 The perfect time to visit the beach is in the months of March, November, and December, as the temperature in Bangladesh at these months is perfect.

 - From Shah Amanat International Airport located in Chattogram, a city in Bangladesh, a 4-hour drive is needed to reach Cox’s Bazar via the N1 route.